 - Lord Cornwallis Is Dead: The Struggle for Democracy in the United States and India (Harvard University Press, forthcoming)

-- The Mango and the Mahatma: Gandhi’s Search for the Perfect Diet (University of Washington Press, forthcoming)
+- Gandhi’s Search for the Perfect Diet: Eating with the World in Mind (University of Washington Press, forthcoming)

 - Colored Cosmopolitanism: The Shared Struggle for Freedom in the United States and India (Harvard University Press, 2012)

 - Black Power Beyond Borders, an edited volume (New York: Palgrave Macmillan, 2012).

 - The Prism of Race: W.E.B.
 Du Bois, Langston Hughes, Paul Robeson and the Colored World of Cedric Dover (Palgrave Macmillan, 2014).